-The Center currently supports six working groups that serve to bring students and faculty together in an intellectual community beyond the classroom.
-Groups are goal-oriented, thematic and will work collaboratively towards things like exhibitions, publications, and speaker series.
+The Center currently supports five working groups that serve to bring students and faculty together in an intellectual community beyond the classroom.
+Working Groups are goal-oriented, thematic and work collaboratively towards things like exhibitions, publications, and speaker series.
+Groups are open to faculty and graduate students.
+See below for further information on each group, and to contact conveners.

 Media Old and New